chili-labs/json-patch/README.md

 ## Installation

-The recommended way to install Json-Patch is [through composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:

-    {
-        "require": {
-            "chili-labs/json-patch": "dev-master"
-        }
-    }

-Alternatively, you can download the [`json-patch.zip`][1] file and extract it.
+To install this library, run the command below and you will get the latest
+version:

+    composer require chili-labs/json-patch

 ## Usage